Zeioth/compiler.nvim/README.md

 * **How can I change the way the compiler works?** Same as the previous one.
 * **Is this plugin just a compiler, or can I run scripts too?** Yes you can.
 But if your script receive arguments, we recommend you to use the terminal instead, because creating a `.solution.toml` file just to be able to pass arguments to your simple shell script is probably a overkill, and not the right tool.
 * **I'm a windows user, do I need to do something special?** You have to [enable WLS](https://www.youtube.com/watch?v=fFbLUEQsRhM), and run nvim inside.
 Otherwise it would be impossible for you to install the [required dependencies](https://github.com/Zeioth/Compiler.nvim/wiki/how-to-install-the-required-dependencies).
-* **Where are the global options?** There are not.
-Creating a `.solution.toml` file of your project is the way to configure stuff.
-This way we can keep the code extra simple.
 *  **How can I disable notifications when compiling?** Check [here](https://github.com/stevearc/overseer.nvim/issues/158#issuecomment-1631542247).
 * **I'm coding a web, how do I run it?** Please don't try to compile/run web languages.
 I recommend you this strategy instead: